9 Gibbs Energy

 \[\begin{equation} \int_0^G d G = \mu^* \int_0^n dn \quad \rightarrow \quad G = \mu^* n \quad \rightarrow \quad \mu^* = \frac{G}{n}, \tag{9.18} \end{equation}\]

-which gives a straightforward interpretation of the chemical potential of a pure substance as the molar Gibbs free energy.
+which gives a straightforward interpretation of the chemical potential of a pure substance as the molar Gibbs energy.

 We can start from eq.
 (9.14) and write for a pure substance that is brought from \(P_i=P^{-\kern-6pt{\ominus}\kern-6pt-}\) to \(P_f=P\) at constant \(T\):